-Asian shares extend gains on global optimism, vaccine hopes
+Global shares extend gains on global optimism, vaccine hopes

 “Gains will still likely be capped as investors remain wary of newer strains of the variant, which may be more resilient to existing vaccines,” he added.

-A vaccine rollout is starting in Japan this week, a nation that’s lagged behind the U.S. and Europe with the inoculations.
+A vaccine rollout is starting soon in Japan, a nation that’s lagged behind the U.S. and Europe with the inoculations.
 It begins with about 20,000 medical workers, followed by 3.7 million more medical workers.
-The government goal is to have shots available for elderly people in April, and for everyone by June.
+The government’s goal is to have shots available for elderly people in April, and for everyone by June.

-Government data earlier this week showed the Japanese economy had rebounded from the growth drop experienced earlier over COVID-19, but contracted for 2020 overall.
+Government data earlier this week showed the Japanese economy has rebounded from the growth drop experienced earlier over COVID-19, but contracted for 2020 overall.
 It’s unclear whether the world’s third largest economy can stay on the growth track, as worries continue about an ongoing wave of infections.

 Uncertainty about whether the Tokyo Olympics can go on in July, postponed from last year, with no foreign spectators or perhaps no spectators at all, is adding to the gloom.